 Here is how you can maintain the optical fiber rotary joints.
 Let’s have a look at these tips one by one

-- The temperature, lubrication, dust, corrosion, noise, and vibration, etc. must be checked and compared to standard conditions.
-It must be checked when the machine is started, during operation and when it is stopped.
+- The temperature, lubrication, dust, corrosion, noise, vibration, etc. must be checked and compared to standard conditions.
+It must be checked when the machine is started, during operation, and when it is stopped.

 - Variances must be considered during checking to find the actual state of the device.
 Depending on the condition, you can decide whether you want to maintain or even replace the parts.